cshum/imagor/docs/docs/community.md

 ## Blog Posts & Articles

 - **[Image Processing Without Performance Bottlenecks: Laravel + imagor](https://sandstorm.de/blog/posts/bildverarbeitung-ohne-performance-probleme-laravel-imagor/)** by Sandstorm *(German)* — A walkthrough of integrating imagor with Laravel

+## Commercial Support

+If your team is using imagor in production and needs help with architecture, custom integrations, migration, or performance tuning, commercial support and consulting are available.

+For bugs and feature requests, please continue to use GitHub issues.
+For consulting inquiries, contact imagor@cshum.com.